 The Australian Institute of Genealogical Studies (AIGS) was founded in 1973 by Don Grant and Peter Foard, who became the first President and Vice-President.
 The AIGS grew over the years, moving several times as the membership and resources increased.
-There is an extensive Library at Blackburn, where volunteer Library Assistants are available to assist members and visitors with their family research.
+There is an extensive Resource Centre at Blackburn, where volunteer Resource Centre Assistants are available to assist members and visitors with their family research.

 In 2018, a new registered business name was launched - Family History Connections - to better reflect the work of the organsiation.
 The original logo has been retained and the Australian Institute of Genealogical Studies name is still used for legal and financial purposes.

-The Bendigo Family History Group holds monthly meetings with invited speakers, and has an extensive resource collection which is housed in the Bendigo Library.
-They also have voluntary Library Assistants to assist members and visitors with their family history, particularly in the Bendigo area.
+The Bendigo Family History Group holds monthly meetings with invited speakers, and has an extensive resource collection which is housed in the Bendigo Resource Centre.
+They also have voluntary Resource Centre Assistants to assist members and visitors with their family history, particularly in the Bendigo area.
 Read more

 A range of Interest Groups hold monthly meetings to share information, help members with their research and to host guest speakers.
 Read more